juhp/hkgr/README.md

 $ hkgr publish
 ```

-If it succeeds then hkgr creates a published "lockfile" in `dist/`,
+If it succeeds then hkgr creates a published "lockfile" in `dist/`.
-and hkgr will then refuse to do commands on a released package.
+`hkgr` will then refuse to do commands on a released package.
 The git tag is then pushed to origin.

 Optionally one can publish haddock docs: